 - In case of refunds, the DST should be returned to the merchant for the amounts already retained

 - The current tax rate is 2% (India) and 1,5% (Kenya) but may be changed in the future and might be different in other countries

 1. What happens when the tax % is changing?

 The new tax % will be applied with the next order placed.
 For refunds, the tax % will be the one from the order.

 2. Country availability?

-For now, DST is applicable in India and Kenya only.
+For now, DST is applicable in India, Kenya, Vietnam and Tanzania only.